Hayley Winter, delivering a Yoga and Recovery Session to the Women's Soccer Team at the University of New Mexico.

 Professional Yoga Education

-Hayley developed the syllabus for the YSS 40-hour Immersion Course, the YSS Yoga Sports Coach™ Course and the YSS Advanced Training because there was nothing that linked yoga and sport into education and provided yoga teachers and healthcare professionals with a qualification that would give them career opportunities in both the world of yoga and in sport.
+Hayley developed the syllabus for the 20-Hour Course on How to Teach Yoga Online, the 40-Hour Course Science of Teaching Yoga for Athletes, the 200-Hour YSS Yoga Sports Coach™ Course, and the 300-Hour YSS Advanced Training.
+Before Hayley's Courses, there was nothing that linked yoga and sport into education and provided yoga teachers and healthcare professionals with a qualification that would give them career opportunities in both the world of yoga and in sport.

 Hayley understood that if an athlete incorporated sport-specific yoga into their regular training program, their performance would benefit.
 The problem was how to prove it.